God's Acre: Nazareth, Pennsylvania

 On July 16, 1741, the Moravians purchased 5,000 acres in present-day Nazareth, Pennsylvania in the Lehigh Valley region of eastern Pennsylvania.
-Following the success of the Girls' School in Bethlehem, Pennsylvania, Nazareth would become home to their boys school.
+Following the success of the Girls' School in Bethlehem, Pennsylvania, Nazareth would become home to their boys’ school.
 A community in Nazareth quickly grew as a supplemental center for Bethlehem.
 They formed the church's second God's Acre in North America, also known as the Indian Cemetery, in 1744.
 This cemetery remained active until 1762, and Nazareth grew into the second-most important site for the church in North America.
 However, by 1762, the God's Acre was abandoned, and the Pennsylvania Dutch became the primary ethnic group of the region.

-Following reports of Moravian missionary efforts in the region, and the fact the church buried Indians and Settlers side by side with no distinction, it came to be believed that the interred in the cemetery where predominately Indians from Welagamika, a nearby village, earning its name as the Indian Cemetery.
-However, of the 71 burials, 67 were white Moravian settlers, and only 4 belonged to the Lenape Indians.
+Following reports of Moravian missionary efforts in the region, and the fact the church buried Indians and settlers side by side with no distinction, it came to be believed that the interred in the cemetery were predominately Indians from Welagamika, a nearby village, earning its name as the Indian Cemetery.
+However, of the 71 burials, 67 were white Moravian settlers, and only four belonged to the Lenape Indians.
 The property's owner, John Jordan Jr., gifted the land to the Moravian Historical Society in 1867.

 The Jordan family had built a pavilion over the burial site which was demolished in favor of a marble Obelisk dedicated by Robert Haas later in 1867.
-In 1916, a two-story structure was built at the summit of the hill known as Indian Tower which has served numerous purposes throughout its existence.
-Including as a Repeater station during WWII before ownership was transferred to the Nazareth Moravian Church.
+In 1916, a two-story structure was built at the summit of the hill known as Indian Tower which has served numerous purposes throughout its existence, including as a Repeater station during WWII before ownership was transferred to the Nazareth Moravian Church.
 The church has struggled to maintain the tower from vandalism citing the cost of repairing the tower, including an instance of vandalism two days after a restoration effort.
 The tower has also been the source of several of Nazareth's persisting ghost stories.
 The obelisk is a National Historic Landmark while the tower is a state landmark.

 Salem, North Carolina

 August Gottlieb Spangenberg founded Salem, North Carolina as the second Moravian missionary colony in North America.
-A Choir System was implemented and in 1771 the first settler would die, John Birkhead, and as such a God's Acre was established in the settlement.
+A Choir System was implemented and in 1771 the first of the settlers, John Birkhead, died, and as such a God's Acre was established in the settlement.
 Over 7,000 Moravians are buried on the plot with 20 by 24 inch flat headstones aligned in chronological order.
 As the city has grown around the God's Acre, the undeveloped plot has become a sort of oasis in the urban downtown.
 Unlike other God's Acres in North America, the God's Acre in Winston-Salem is still in use by the Salem Congregation, a group of 13 Moravian churches in the city, making it one of the oldest continuously used burial grounds in North America.